BinaryTweed/libgdx-test-runner/README.md

 ```

 1. Annotate your test class with `@RunWith(QuarantiningRunner.class)`.
 This will use a `Runner` that loads classes specified below with a separate `ClassLoader` for each test.
-1. Use `@Quarantine("com.badlogic", "com.binarytweed.libgdx.test")` to specify that classes from these packages will be loaded in a separate `ClassLoader`, so that the `Gdx.*` statics will be reset between tests.
+1. Use `@Quarantine("com.badlogic", "com.binarytweed.libgdx.test", "com.yourgame.package")` to specify that classes from these packages will be loaded in a separate `ClassLoader`, so that the `Gdx.*` statics will be reset between tests. **Add the package/classnames of things that will access Gdx.*,** as otherwise they will looking at the Gdx.* loaded by the default classloader, instead of the quarantined one.
 1. Specify `@DelegateRunningTo(LibGdxTestRunner.class)` so that `QuarantiningRunner` knows to use `LibGdxTestRunner`, which runs your tests in an `ApplicationListener	` instance.

 ## Assets